Open all

 It’s the staff that make Lambrook School: a wonderful mix of young, vibrant talent and traditional schoolmasters.
 There are two sets of siblings on the staff list, and a tangible sense of teamwork – whether that’s in the staff room or as a member of the staff netball team.
 Strong academics underpin the whole operation here, but not at the expense of pupil wellbeing; one mother told us her daughter ‘hardly knew she was sitting her exams’ – despite a 100 per cent pass rate at CE.

-From Year 5 up, lessons become six days a week (‘beware the dreaded early-morning Saturday starts,’ a parent warns), with the tempo taking a leap too – expect lots of extended learning such as current affairs and CARPE (think D of E for prep schools).
+From Year 5 up, lessons become six days a week (‘beware the dreaded early-morning Saturday starts,’ a parent warns), with the tempo taking a leap too – expect lots of extended learning such as current affairs and Saturday Series Talks.
 All pupils in Years 5-8 have their own laptop to use in lessons.

 Lambrook is very much a 13+ prep school, and the school hardly loses anyone at the end of Year 6.
 Mr Perry is mind-bogglingly clued up on senior schools and several parents told us that they really rated his invaluable advice.
-The average cohort heads off to around 35 different senior schools and crucially, every pupil is ‘delighted with where they are going’ and without the faintest whiff of competition – it's not that sort of place.
+The average cohort heads off to around 35 different senior schools - here, it is all about the right school for the right child, and destination schools include

 Eton College,